State Policy

 Postsecondary Education

-Over the past few years, state legislatures have been actively supporting access to and success in postsecondary education for students experiencing homelessness.
-Such supports address issues like homeless liaisons, fee and tuition waivers, and priority access to on-campus housing, including during college breaks.
+In recent years, state legislatures have been actively supporting access to and success in postsecondary education for students experiencing homelessness.
+This has included supports such as priority access to on-campus housing and housing during college breaks.

 Transportation